 Transfer units earned at other colleges and universities are not included in the CDU grade point average (GPA) computation.
 However, transfer units will be counted in the total units earned to meet academic program requirements.
-Only courses with a "C" grade or better are transferable to undergraduate degree programs, with the exception of the Prelicensure BSN.
+Only courses with a "C" grade or better are transferable to undergraduate degree programs.
 For graduate programs, only courses with a "B" or better are transferable.
 Official transcripts are required and kept as a written record of the previous education and training.